emberjs/website/source/blog/2018-07-06-the-ember-times-issue-54.md

 ---

 ## [Open Source Live](https://www.youtube.com/watch?v=Dx0vfMyQJMU&feature=youtu.be)
 Now that the Guides and Deprecations have been moved into Ember apps, [emberjs.com](https://emberjs.com/) needs to be moved to an Ember app too!
-[Chris Manson](https://github.com/mansona) and [Melanie Sumner](https://github.com/MelSumner) recorded their latest pairing session, where they are working on adding the beta [ember-learn/ember-styleguide](https://github.com/ember-learn/ember-styleguide) to the new [ember-learn/ember-website](https://github.com/ember-learn/ember-website) (a rewrite of [emberjs/website](https://github.com/emberjs/website) in Ember, so as to make it easier to contribute to).
+[Chris Manson](https://github.com/mansona) and [Melanie Sumner](https://github.com/MelSumner) recorded their **latest pairing session**, where they are working on **adding the beta** [ember-learn/ember-styleguide](https://github.com/ember-learn/ember-styleguide) to the new [ember-learn/ember-website](https://github.com/ember-learn/ember-website) (a rewrite of [emberjs/website](https://github.com/emberjs/website) in Ember, so as to make it easier to contribute to).
 Check out the video to learn more about Learning Team happenings and pair programming for knowledge sharing!

 ---